bukibarak/obs-blueprint/README.md

  * The OpenCV module *highgui* is not used in OBS Blueprint and can be safely removed.
 I believe there are some other unused modules that are unused and could be disabled.
 > [!IMPORTANT]
 > If you want to build OBS Blueprint with CUDA (GPU), you must include OpenCV CUDA modules when building the libraries.
+> Do not forget to add the [NVIDIA Video Codec SDK](https://developer.nvidia.com/video-codec-sdk) to your OpenCV build configuration.

 * OBS Studio project: https://github.com/obsproject/obs-studio/
     * You can follow https://github.com/obsproject/obs-studio/wiki/build-instructions-for-windows instructions.